c0ffee-milk/CipherBreaker/README.md

 # CipherBreaker - Breaking Single Table Substitution Ciphers with Genetic Algorithms

-> Using frequency analysis and genetic algorithms to break simple substitution ciphers
+> Using frequency analysis and genetic algorithms to break single table substitution ciphers

 ## Table of Contents